fabiospampinato/vscode-todo-plus/README.md

   - **Done**: ✔ ✓ ☑ + [x] [+]
   - **Cancel**: ✘ x [-]
 - **Custom colors**: all colors can be customized
-- **Custom special tags**: special tags' names and colors can be customized
+- **Custom special tags**: special tags' names and their colors can be customized

 ## Install